 3. Stock your pantry

-The probiotics in yogurt may help settle an upset stomach.
+Hot soup can soothe a raw throat while the probiotics in yogurt may help settle an upset stomach.
 Bananas are rich in vitamin B6 and magnesium, both of which help you fight fatigue and get strong.
 Papayas, which have vitamins C and E, may reduce inflammation.
 Make sure to stay hydrated with water and hot teas.
-Chicken soup tastes good and is good for you but avoid salty soups, which can dehydrate you.

 4. Sanitize for safety

-While washing up with soap and water is best, health experts say you can use an alcohol based hand sanitizer, if needed.
-Look for hand sanitizers with a minimum of 60 percent alcohol, which are the most effective against germs.
-Stock up on household cleaners and paper towels so you can clean surfaces around your home including counters, door handles and other areas that can get contaminated with germs.
+Wash hands thoroughly and often with soap and water.
+Stock up on household cleaners and paper towels so you can wipe down and disinfect surfaces around your home including counters, door handles, and other areas that can get contaminated with germs.
 Facemasks can also be a good idea to contain germs, especially if you or someone in your family is at high risk of flu complications.